supernothing/polyswarm-client/README.md

 Browse to: https://www.jetbrains.com/pycharm/download/#section=windows and click the `Download` button under Community.
 Once you've downloaded the installer, run it to install PyCharm.

+## Running Tests

+Use tox, or install dependencies in a virtual environment and run `pytest`